-Also note, the Caravan Guard policy states that if your home address is not the caravan’s permanent storage location, it’s okay for the caravan to be stored at home for two nights to allow for emptying, loading, cleaning and servicing purposes.
+Also note, a Caravan Guard caravan insurance policy states that if your home address is not the caravan’s permanent storage location, it’s okay for the caravan to be stored at home for two nights to allow for emptying, loading, cleaning and servicing purposes.

 Change of caravan

-If you’ve bought any new caravan equipment, such as a motor mover, an awning or a caravan cover, then you’ll want to increase your sums insured value straight away so you’re fully covered in the event of any damage to these items, or if they’re stolen.
+If you’ve bought any new caravan equipment, such as a motor mover, an awning or a solar panel, then you’ll want to increase your sums insured value straight away so you’re fully covered in the event of any damage to these items, or if they’re stolen.

 And if you plan to spend more than 180 days abroad then make sure you have our extended European cover which permits up to 240 days of touring.